Dunkin’ POP App

 Users additionally need a resource that will answer general questions.

-I developed a refined information architecture to help structure the various features.
+I developed a refined information architecture to structure the user experience.

 The app was split into five main tabs, each one serving as a valuable hub for the user to accomplish each of the main objectives.

-I designed some prototypes for the ordering process UI for web and mobile.
+I designed prototypes for the order process UI for desktop and mobile.

 These concepts served as an early exploration into how the ordering process could be structured into a simple app interface.